nicklockwood/iVersion/README.md

 	- (void)iVersionUserDidIgnoreUpdate:(NSString *)version;

 This is called when the user presses the ignore in the new version alert.
 This is useful if you want to log user interaction with iVersion.
 This method is only called if you are using the standard iVersion alert view and will not be called automatically if you provide a custom alert implementation.

+    - (BOOL)iVersionShouldopenAppStore;

+This method is called immediately before iVersion attempts to open the app store, either via a URL or using the StoreKit in-app product view controller.
+Return NO if you wish to implement your own update page logic.

 Localisation
 ---------------

-The defaults strings for iVersion are already localised for English, French, German, Italian, Spanish and Japanese.
+The defaults strings for iVersion are already localised for many languages.
+By default, iVersion will use all the localisations in the iVersion.bundle even in an app that is not localised, or which is only localised to a subset of the languages that iVersion supports.

+If you would prefer iVersion to only use the localisations that are enabled in your application (so that if your app only supports English, French and Spanish, iVersion will automatically be localised for those languages, but not for German, even though iVersion includes a German language file), set the `useAllAvailableLanguages` option to NO.

 iVersion will automatically use the localised release notes that you've specified on iTunes, if available.

 It is not recommended that you modify the strings files in the iVersion.bundle, as it will complicate updating to newer versions of iVersion.
-If you do want to edit the files, or open them so you can copy the keys into your own strings file, you should note that the iVersion strings files have actually been compiled as binary plists, so you'll need to open them in Xcode and use the Open As > Property List option, or they will appear as gibberish.
+The exception to this is if you would like to submit additional languages or improvements or corrections to the localisations in the iVersion project on github (which are greatly appreciated).

-If you want to add an additional language, or replace all the built-in strings, the simplest option is to remove the iVersion.bundle from your project and then add the iVersion keys directly to your own Localizable.strings file.
+If you want to add an additional language for iVersion in your app without submitting them back to the github project, you can add these strings directly to the appropriate Localizable.strings file in your project folder.
+If you wish to replace some or all of the default iVersion strings, the simplest option is to copy just those strings into your own Localizable.strings file and then modify them. iVersion will automatically use strings in the main application bundle in preference to the ones in the iVersion bundle so you can override any string in this way.

-If you want to override some of the localised strings but leave the others intact, you can provide localised values for any or all of the message strings by setting the keys directly in code using NSLocalizedString(...), e.g.
+If you do not want to use *any* of the default localisations, you can omit the iVersion.bundle altogether.
+Note that if you only want to support a subset of languages that iVersion supports, it is not neccesary to delete the other strings files from iVersion.bundle - just set `useAllAvailableLanguages` to NO, and iVersion will only use the languages that your app already supports.

+The old method of overriding iVersion's default strings by using individual setter methods (see below) is still supported, however the recommended approach is now to add those strings to your project's Localizable.strings file, which will be detected automatically by iVersion.

 	+ (void)initialize
 	{